 A LIGHTHOUSE OF HOPE FOR INVESTING IN NEW JERSEY REAL ESTATE?

-Looking ahead to 2019, your real estate investment business will experience some mixed winds, but the market is off to a pretty good start so far.
-New Jersey ended 2018 with a 5% increase in single-family home sales prices compared to 2017.
-Sales volume remained steady, and sale time dropped almost 10% to 65 days.
-Mortgage rates rose moderately in 2018, but there is a general sense that residents will continue to pursue homeownership regardless.
+Looking ahead to 2020, your real estate investment business will experience some mixed winds, but the market is off to a pretty good start so far.
+New Jersey ended 2019 with a good increase in single-family home sales prices.
+Sales volume remained steady, and sale time dropped.
+Mortgage rates continue to remain relatively low and there is a general sense that residents will continue to pursue homeownership.

 But, the somewhat slow growth in jobs may hamper housing starts, which is not bad news if you are focused on buying, renovating, and reselling distressed houses.
 With fewer new houses to choose from, buyers will be buying more of the existing stock.
 This is especially likely to be so in Jersey City, now that development has slowed there and the luxury market has been sated.
 Some experts are even forecasting a housing shortage before the market evens out,.
 This will only increase the demand for existing housing among those that are gainfully employed.
 But, where will you find leads on distressed houses to fill New Jersey home buyers’ needs?

-The obvious choice is to look toward the foreclosure market.
+The obvious choice for investing in New Jersey real estate is to look toward the foreclosure market.
 While the doom and gloom of the housing crisis is slowly becoming just a bad memory, New Jersey still has the nation’s highest foreclosure rate.
-Atlantic City and Trenton are the leaders in this regard.
-In fact, they not only have the highest foreclosure rates in New Jersey; they also currently have some of the highest foreclosure rates among more than 200 of the largest metropolitan areas nationwide, according to recent research.
+Camden and Sussex counties are the leaders in this regard.

-Foreclosure rates may also have been soaring in Jersey City in 2018 as a result of property tax revaluations.
-The last property valuation was performed in 1988 and, as a result, the average home had been assessed at just 23.66% of its current market value.
+Foreclosure rates may also continue to soar in Jersey City in 2020 as a result of property tax revaluations.
+The last property valuation was performed in 1988 and, as a result, the average home had been assessed at less than a quarter of its current market value.
 The current revaluation has made a lot of residents’ property taxes go through the roof, especially in the downtown area and in many of the older neighborhoods.
 New Jersey residents already pay the highest property taxes in the nation, and it recently got worse.
 Much worse.
 The Tax Cuts and Jobs Act of 2017 limited the ability for homeowners to deduct state and local property taxes from federal income taxes.